 Testing Survicate is free.
-All you have to do is type in your email address, and you get to collect 25 responses for free.
-This allows you to play with essential features.
+All you have to do is type in your email address, and you get to run a free survey for 7 days.
+All features will be available.
 Sign up today!

 Multilingual surveys are available from the professional plan above, but we are confident the subscription will be worth your while.
 Take advantage of over 125 templates in our gallery and start collecting feedback.

 By the way, if you believe any features are still missing or you have another piece of feedback, let us know.
 Expect a pop-up survey to appear where you can leave your insights.